orbanbotond/url-shortener/README.md

   - http based API: with 2 endpoints: /encode /decode.
 Intended to be consumed by 3rd parties.

 - Technologies used
-	- Url Shortener
+	- Url Shortener module
 		- pure ruby for the url-shortener
-		- repository for a relational DB using romrb for persisting the encoded urls in the url-shortener (repository pattern instead of the infinite interface of AR)
+		- repository for a relational DB using romrb for persisting the encoded urls in the url-shortener (repository pattern instead of the infinite interface of ActiveRecord)
-	- Web Interface
+	- Web Interface module
 		- Grape based DSL for the http based API
 		- slim markup for rendering the human consumable UI
 		- no AR